 How did Search Term Reporting Work?

 Google Ads includes a Search Term Report feature that shows you which specific terms triggered an impression on your live advertisement, as well as reports how closely the search terms relate to the keywords your ad was targeting.
-For example, let’s see which local businesses are bidding on the search term “St. Pete coworking”.

 This report is so important when reviewing digital marketing efforts and budget; without reporting, the business has no way of measuring the effectiveness of its campaigns and deciding whether these ads are driving traffic to their site or not.
 This change to the visibility report is concerning for companies and marketers alike because it may negatively impact advertisers’ ability to determine which search queries will trigger a click or conversion.